mickaelsilva/chewBBACA_deprecated/README.md

 # chewBBACA: Quick Usage

 **chewBBACA** stands for "BSR-Based Allele Calling Algorithm".
-The "chew" part could be thought as "Comprehensive and  Highly Efficient Workflow" but at this point still needs a bit of work to make that claim so we just add "chew" to add extra coolness to the software name.
+The "chew" part could be thought of as "Comprehensive and  Highly Efficient Workflow" but at this point still it needs a bit of work to make that claim so we just add "chew" to add extra coolness to the software name.
 BSR stands for BLAST Score Ratio as proposed by [Rasko DA et al.](http://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-6-2)

-chewBBACA is a comprehensive pipeline for the creation and validation of whole genome and core genome MultiLocus Sequence Typing (wg/cgMLST) schemas, providing an allele calling algorithm based on Blast Score Ration that can be run in multiprocessor settings and a set of functions to visualize and validate allele variation in the loci.
+chewBBACA is a comprehensive pipeline for the creation and validation of whole genome and core genome MultiLocus Sequence Typing (wg/cgMLST) schemas, providing an allele calling algorithm based on Blast Score Ratio that can be run in multiprocessor settings and a set of functions to visualize and validate allele variation in the loci.

 ----------
 ## Check the [wiki pages](https://github.com/mickaelsilva/chewBBACA/wiki) for a much more thorough chewBBACA walktrough